Skip to content

 Merchandise and product sales can be powerful tools for Conservation Districts to both generate revenue and build community awareness.
 This session will explore the legal and financial considerations involved, share lessons from successful fundraising efforts, and highlight creative approaches to marketing and outreach.
 Attendees will have the opportunity to exchange ideas, discuss effective strategies, and learn how product sales can become a sustainable part of their funding and engagement toolkit.

-Rachel Cuschieri-Murray, Karen Thurow, Chelsey Lawton, Albert Jones.
+Speakers: Rachel Cuschieri-Murray, Karen Thurlow, Chelsey Lawton, Albert Jones

 All